 The following diagram shows the Cloud Run resource model for services:

-The diagram shows a Google Cloud project containing two Cloud Run
+The diagram shows a Google Cloud project containing three Cloud Run

 Service B and

-Service B, each of which has several revisions.
+Service C, each of which has several revisions.

 In the diagram,

 Service A is receiving many requests, which results in the

-startup and running of several container instances.
+startup and running of several instances, each running a single container.
 Note that

 Service B is

-not currently receiving requests, so no container instance is started yet.
+not currently receiving requests, so no instance is started yet.

 Cloud Run services